zero-plus-x/neoform/readme.md

 Where:

-* `validate` – entire form validation action which will call all fields validation and then provided callback if they are valid (your `onSubmit` handler in most cases)
+* `validate` – entire form validation action.
+It will validate all fields and if they're valid, it will a provided callback (your `onSubmit` handler in most cases)
 * `validationStatus` – `true` | `false` | `undefined` status of entire form validation

 #### Validators

 Validation process in NeoForm is always asynchronous and "validator" is just a Promise.
-Rejected one is for `validationStatus: false` prop and resolved is for `validationStatus: true`. `validationMessage` prop is a message passed on fulfilling a Promise.
+Rejected one is for `validationStatus: false` prop and resolved is for `validationStatus: true`.
+An optional argument passed to a rejected or fulfilled Promise becomes `validationMessage` prop.

 ```js
 export const requiredValidator = (value) => {